On Betti numbers of flag complexes with forbidden induced subgraphs: Introduction

 The non-monotone family of graphs $G$ without fixed \emph{induced} subgraphs have also been the subject of extensive research \cite{CS}; for structure (e.g., perfect graphs, chordal graphs, coloring, \cite{K1}), enumeration (e.g., \cite{Promel-Steger}), as well as extremal properties (e.g., Ramsey theory, Erd\H{o}s-Hajnal conjecture~\cite{Erdos-Hajnal,Chudnovsky--ErdosHajnal}).

+Following Gromov and subsequent work of Davis, Januszkiewicz and \'{S}wi\c{a}tkowski, the Betti numbers of clique complexes without small induced cycles are central to the study of nonpositive curvature in certain groups and manifolds; see \cite{MR2264834} and references therein.
+Januszkiewicz and \'{S}wi\c{a}tkowski~\cite{JS, MR2264834} used this connection to construct hyperbolic Coxeter groups of large cohomological dimension, which were long conjectured to be nonexistent by Bestvina, Gromov, Moussong and others, by constructing clique complexes without induced $4$-cycles and with high-dimensional cohomology.
+Simplifying and expanding on these constructions has since been an active topic, see also \cite{Osajda} for recent developments.

+Here we focus on this fundamental problem from a different point of view.
+First, we wish to understand the problem from a more quantitative perspective, and understand how the topological complexity is in interplay with the size of the complex as well as the forbidden substructure.
+Second, we wish to unify perspectives of graph theory and geometric topology by studying not only the case of clique complexes with forbidden cycles, but more general induced subgraphs.

-One of the most far-reaching aspects, however, is also seemingly the most inaccessible.
-Following Gromov and subsequent work of Davis, Januszkiewicz and \'{S}wi\c{a}tkowski, the Betti numbers of clique complexes without small induced cycles are central to the study of nonpositive curvature in certain groups and manifolds.
-The extremal properties of cohomology under this condition have been prominently studied by Januszkiewicz and \'{S}wi\c{a}tkowski~\cite{JS}, who created interesting examples of hyperbolic Coxeter groups of very high dimension, something that was previously thought impossible.
-Here we focus on this fundamental problem from a different perspective, aimed at uniting graph-theoretic and geometric perspectives. \begin{question} For any simple finite graph $H$, what is the maximal total Betti number over all clique complexes $\cl(G)$ of graphs $G$ with at most $n$ vertices and without an induced copy of $H$? \end{question} Let $\K$ be any field, $H$ be any simple finite graph, and
+\begin{question} For any simple finite graph $H$, what is the maximal total Betti number over all clique complexes $\cl(G)$ of graphs $G$ with at most $n$ vertices and without an induced copy of $H$? \end{question} Let $\K$ be any field, $H$ be any simple finite graph, and

 where $G$ runs over all simple graph on at most $n$ vertices without an induced copy of $H$, and $\widetilde{H}_i(\cdot;\K)$ denotes the $i$th reduced homology with coefficients over $\K$.
 Note that $b_H(0)=1$ for any $H$, where $G=\emptyset$ is the only graph in the above $\max_G$.
 We are interested in the growth of $b_H(n)$ as $n$ tends to infinity.
 The results turn out to be, quite interestingly, independent of the coefficient field.